wabarr/KFFS/_people/david-braun.md

 twitter: DavidRBraun1

 ---
-David Braun is the co-director of the Koobi Fora Field School
+David is the co-director of the Koobi Fora Field School